Provides access to Medicare benefits for a range of medical services, lower cost prescriptions and free care as a public patient in a public hospital.

 in your capital city.

 The form must be signed by the Medicare cardholder and the person being transferred.
-The Medicare cardholder must provide proof of identity, such as a passport or driver's licence.
+The Medicare cardholder must provide documents confirming their identity, such as a passport or driver's licence.

 Adding a newborn, copying children from one Medicare card to another and transferring people from one Medicare card to another must be done in person at your local DHS Service Centre.